-" BFCM's Adjusted BCA could be downgraded in the case of (1) a material weakening in GCM's underlying profitability, chiefly as a result of asset-quality deterioration or a deterioration in its net interest margin; (2) a weakening liquidity position or funding profile; (3) an unexpected weakening of the banks' fundamentals, prompted by the split between Credit Mutuel Arkea (long-term deposits Aa3 on review for downgrade) and the rest of GCM; or (4) a material weakening in the operating environment in France.
+- " BFCM's Adjusted BCA could be downgraded in the case of (1) a material weakening in GCM's underlying profitability, chiefly as a result of asset-quality deterioration or a deterioration in its net interest margin; (2) weakened liquidity or funding profile; (3) an unexpected weakening of the banks' fundamentals, prompted by the split between Credit Mutuel Arkea and the rest of GCM; or (4) a material weakening in the operating environment in France. - " BFCM's deposit and senior unsecured ratings could be downgraded as a result of (1) a deterioration in the standalone financial strength of GCM, resulting in a lower Adjusted BCA; or (2) a change in GCM's liability structure, resulting in higher loss given failure.
+This could occur because of rapid growth in assets not matched by similar debt issuance.